A use case overview of the Update many records step to discover its functionality within a platform.

 .

 After you’ve installed the block to your application, come back to the page builder and our page with tasks.
-From the components menu, pick up the action button and drag it onto the bottom of the data table (or whenever you feel like).
+From the components menu, pick up the Action button and drag it onto the bottom of the data table (or whenever you feel like).
 It will serve as a trigger for the action to start and eventually update our tasks.

 Come up with a name for the button and in its options click on the editing button beside the action.